CIOPW

 CIOPW is a collection of artwork by E. E. Cummings published in 1931.
 The title is an acronym made from the initial letters of the five media Cummings used to produce the collection: charcoal, ink, oil, pencil, and watercolours.

 CIOPW contains 99 works, 27 of which are drawings and 72 of which are paintings.
-Since it is Cummings' art and not his words that are on display, the title is also to be read as the ancient Greek word σισπῶ ('I am silent'} with (i) a so-called lunate sigma, (ii) iota, (iii) an omicron, (iv) a pi rather than a "Ρ" (rho) to keep the sound the same, and (v) an accented omega to represent "W" visually.
+Since it is Cummings' art and not his words that are on display, the title is also to be read as the ancient Greek word σιωπῶ ('I am silent'} with (i) a so-called lunate sigma, (ii) iota, (iii) an omicron, (iv) a pi rather than a "Ρ" (rho) to keep the sound the same, and (v) an accented omega to represent "W" visually.
 The title should thus be pronounced "see-ô-pô", with the stress on the last syllable.
 Compare his other Greek titles EIMI = εἰμί ('I am'); and XAIPE = χαῖρε (pronounced "chaire," with a guttural ch), "greetings, be well".